Academy Awards: Voters

 All AMPAS members must be invited to join by the Board of Governors, on behalf of Academy Branch Executive Committees.
-Membership eligibility may be achieved by a competitive nomination or a member may submit a name based on other significant contributions to the field of motion pictures.
+Membership eligibility may be achieved by a competitive nomination, or an existing member may submit a name, based on other significant contributions to the field of motion pictures.

 New membership proposals are considered annually.
 The Academy does not publicly disclose its membership, although as recently as 2007 press releases have announced the names of those who have been invited to join.
-The 2007 release also stated that it has just under 6,000 voting members.
-While the membership had been growing, stricter policies have kept its size steady since then.

 In 2012, the results of a study conducted by the Los Angeles Times were published describing the demographic breakdown of approximately 88% of AMPAS' voting membership.
 Of the 5,100+ active voters confirmed, 94% were Caucasian, 77% were male, and 54% were found to be over the age of 60.
-33% of voting members are former nominees (14%) and winners (19%).
+Thirty-three percent of voting members are former nominees (14%) and winners (19%).
+In 2016, the Academy launched an initiative to expand its membership and increase diversity.
+In 2024, voting membership stood at 9,905.

-In May 2011, the Academy sent a letter advising its 6,000 or so voting members that an online system for Oscar voting would be implemented in 2013.
+In 2025, a newly announced procedure required Academy members to view all nominated films within a category to be eligible to cast a vote in the final round of that category.
+The verification process will be done through the Academy's members-only streaming platform and submitting a form for films viewed at in-person events such as at festivals, screenings or private events.